ericoden/erdos-project/README.md

 * number of comments
 * score

 The resulting data frame has a little over 100MiB of data.
 Selecting some threshold based on the score and/or number of comments, we can partition the data into viral and nonviral posts.
-Then, based on the temporal and language features, we hope to develop a machine learning model that can predict whether a post will go viral.
+Then, based on the temporal, language, user, and network features, we hope to develop a machine learning model that can predict whether a post will go viral.